-Ireland will work to strengthen the full spectrum of the UN’s conflict prevention activities, including preventative diplomacy, mediation, non-proliferation, and disarmament.
+Ireland is working to strengthen the UN’s conflict prevention activities, including preventative diplomacy, mediation, non-proliferation, and disarmament.
 Cooperation between the UN and regional organisations is also vitally important in preventing conflict.

-Conflict prevention must address the underlying drivers of conflict including insecurity, social and economic inequality, hunger, climate change, violations of human rights, poor governance, and the proliferation of small arms and light weapons.
+Conflict prevention must address the underlying drivers of conflict including insecurity, climate change, food insecurity, violations of human rights, poor governance, and the proliferation of small arms and light weapons.

 The UN needs to deploy all its resources, including country teams, special representatives, political missions, and mediators, to intervene early; to highlight and stop human rights abuses; to prevent conflict; and to support the efforts of local stakeholders in peace-making and peacebuilding.

-Ireland will promote the rule of law and the upholding of human rights, in particular international humanitarian and human rights law.
-This will include prioritising the protection of civilians in conflict, ensuring humanitarian access to those in need of assistance and the fight against impunity.
+Ireland strongly promotes the rule of law and the upholding of human rights, in particular international humanitarian and human rights law.
+This includes prioritising the protection of civilians in conflict, ensuring humanitarian access to those in need of assistance and the fight against impunity.

 Ireland is a firm supporter of the International Criminal Court, which has a unique and vital mission to ensure that those responsible for the most serious crimes of international concern cannot act with impunity.